GikitSRC/GikitSRC/README.md

 <h1 align="center">Projects</h1>
 <b>Main</b><br><br>
-- <a href="https://atlasos.skyhax.lol">AtlasOS</a> - A highly WIP operating system that runs in your browser.
-NOT OPENING APP PROBLEM FIXED!!!
+- <a href="https://skyhax.lol">DuckOS</a> - A revolutionary new Operating System that can run fully from your browser.
+Proxy and games support from Rammerhead and Utopia.
+Use this web based operating system to take control of your computer and break free from internet censoship.
   <img width="240px"src="https://cdn.discordapp.com/attachments/865030916472045618/1053045344046428353/DuckOS.png">

 <b>Upcoming</b>